 The submitted articles will be assigned to 2 external reviewers for peer review process which helps the journal to maintain its high integrity.

 Article Processing Charges

-This journal levies an article-processing charge of USD 100 for every accepted article, to cover the costs of open access publication.
 Articles are accepted or rejected for publication solely based on merit (after the peer review and revisions).
-Authors will also be charged for excessive alterations on proofs and submission of revised files after the article has been transmitted to the publication division.
+Authors will also be charged for excessive alterations on proofs and submission of revised files after the article has been transferred to the publication division.

 There is a provision for partial waiver if the research is not funded, the corresponding author should request in writing for such partial waivers.

 One set of galley proofs will be sent to the corresponding author for typographical checking only, only when it is absolutely essential, which should be returned immediately.

 As Journal of Ecobiotechnology follow a continuous publishing model, the article will be published online with page numbers soon after proof correction.